 Where to stay: Vanilla Jungle Lodge

-Located between Cahuita and Manzanillo, Puerto Viejo is one of the most happening places on the Caribbean side of Costa Rica.
+Located between Cahuita and Manzanillo, Puerto Viejo is one of the most happening places on the country’s Caribbean side.
 Until recently, Puerto Viejo was a hidden gem, mostly known for its surfing.
 But this town is quickly becoming popular among travelers looking to escape the busy Pacific Coast.